-SQUADRUN is proudly the affiliated training partner for Tarawera Ultramarathon, Ultra-Trail Australia and a number of other top quality trail running events across Australasia.
+SQUADRUN is proudly the affiliated training partner for Tarawera Ultramarathon by UTMB, Ultra-Trail Australia by UTMB and a number of other top quality trail running events across Australasia.
 They deliver tailored training programs for hundreds of athletes of all abilities.

-For just $15 (+gst) per week there is no better value training partner you could choose for your road to Tarawera Ultramarathon.
+For just $15 (+gst) per week there is no better value training partner you could choose for your road to Tarawera Ultramarathon by UTMB.
 The SQUADRUN team is committed to helping you achieve your goals.
 They’ll be there throughout your training journey and on race-day to see you succeed.